 Other people choose to hunt hogs with shotguns or even high-powered revolvers.
 It really is up to your style, experience, and challenge desired.

 When you hit your prey and bring it down, do not rush to its location.
 Pigs sometimes play dead meaning that they can attack you when you get close.
-Approach noisily and add another shot at about 20 yards away even if the pig looks dead.
+Approach noisily and be prepared to add another shot at about 20 yards away even if the pig looks dead.

 Shooting a wild pig is not the same as killing deer.
 Vital organs in pigs are more forward and much lower, therefore, aim behind the ear through the shoulders.
 This hit will be quick and humane with a speedy collection of your prey.

 Wild pigs are host parasites such as roundworms and diseases that affect pets and livestock.
-Inspect the carcass for parasite infestation and diseases and discard it if you find any; such meat is unsafe to eat or handle.
+Inspect the carcass for parasite infestation and diseases and discard it if you find any.

 When dressing a wild boar in the fields wear disposable rubber or plastic gloves and put on goggles to protect your eyes.
 Even with no signs of infestation or disease, thoroughly cook the meat as an additional safety measure.